 It saves time.
 It saves money — everybody’s money.

 So even though it is a bit of the farmer leading the mule, it is beneficial.

 The answer to the question is a contract of adhesion.
 Try to remember that and get familiar with it.
 One is about equal balance – Aleatory.
 The other is a take it or leave it – Adhesion.

 My next tip is to teach what you will never find in insurance adjuster classes if that’s always been something in any subject that you learn if you really want to learn it you teach it because you get to learn it twice.

 So think about friends who have been in recent accidents.
 Actually, I had a friend who actually just had a hit and run.
 He had witnesses and he was actually hit outside of his car but his uninsured motorist policy will take care of that.

 You can also look into his grandparents’ homeowner’s insurance policy since he stays with them.
 Since he’s a relative their home insurance policy may cover him under the medical coverage.
 That might be something else that could help indemnify him from some of his medical bills.

-Other ways you can find to teach is to look into friends buying insurance… maybe they have a small business.
-They want to know should they have theft protection and to what level should it just be scheduled.
+Another way you can find to teach is to look into friends buying insurance… maybe they have a small business.
+They want to know if should they have theft protection and to what level should it just be scheduled.

 How close is the home to water?
 Do they live in a flood plain?